NixImagery/NixImagery.github.io/_posts/2021-09-26-libsmart-i.md

 [DiscoverEd]: http://discovered.ed.ac.uk

-## Module 2: Your Information Landscape
+### Module 2: Your Information Landscape
 Explore and use key library resources appropriate to your discipline.

-Module 3
-: Finding and Retrieval - Find material for an essay or report on a topic.

-Module 4
-: Managing Information - Manage the information you've found and avoid information overload.

-Module 5
-: Referencing and avoiding plagiarism - Use Library tools to develop good academic practice with citation and referencing.
+Useful areas here include the [subject guide for Education and ITE](https://edinburgh-uk.libguides.com/Education-and-Teacher-Training) and a [video on literature search](https://media.ed.ac.uk/id/1_qb7es7qm).

+### Modules 3 -- 5
+These address finding and retrieval; managing information and referencing.
+I went through these quickly to see what's new or useful.
+From these...

+#### Identifying source categories

+Information sources can be broadly categorised into three types:

+* Primary or original sources
+* Secondary sources provide interpretation, commentary or analysis
+* Tertiary or reference sources are dictionaries, encyclopaedias or indexes of primary and secondary information

+#### Evaluating information

+A very useful stick-on-the-wall guide to selecting literature was published by the Meriam Library at California State University [@MeriamLibrary-CaliforniaStateUniversityChico2015].